google/dopamine/README.md

 * _Flexible development_: Make it easy for new users to try out research ideas.
 * _Compact and reliable_: Provide implementations for a few, battle-tested algorithms.
 * _Reproducible_: Facilitate reproducibility in results.
+In particular, our setup follows the recommendations given by [Machado et al. (2018)][machado].

 In the spirit of these principles, this first version focuses on supporting the state-of-the-art, single-GPU *Rainbow* agent ([Hessel et al., 2018][rainbow])